Events — 15 Jun 2022

 Likewise, channel-specific expertise can adapt marketing materials to suit their platform and know what initiatives will work best where.
 Marketing your referral scheme suits email newsletters, whereas user-generated content is easier to share across social media platforms.

 Being a growth marketing strategist relies on having the skills for experimentation.
-The more experimentation you do, the better at it you’ll become, learning from experience the best ways to accumulate data and identify how your customers will respond to different marketing techniques.
+The more experimentation you do, the better at it you’ll become.
+Learning from experience the best ways to accumulate data, streamlining them in your current mlops solutions, then identifying how your customers will respond to different marketing techniques.
 Similarly, some experiments are bound to fail, and being able to move on and use the data gathered in new projects is a useful ability to have.